 If you had asked me to write this list in my first year of marriage, it probably would have looked like the following: (1) keep a date night, (2) write notes to tell him you love him, (3) surprise him often, (4) don’t go to bed angry, (5) never be afraid to wear something fun that only he will see.
-While I would still recommend each of these, I have learned that often, supporting and loving each other well involves more complex depths of sacrifice.
+While I would still recommend each of these, I have learned that often, supporting my husband and loving each other well involves more complex depths of sacrifice.

 1. Spend more time talking about what he does do and less on what he doesn’t do.

 It seems simple, but when I stopped to really listen, I heard how unbalanced my feedback was.
 I asked for changes, he willingly met me there, but then I skimmed past his efforts in order to explain how it could have been better or what else was missing.
 My lack of acknowledgement left him feeling unappreciated and insufficient.
 Do you verbally recognize the things your husband is doing?
 Or do you spend more time talking about the opposite?
 How might he receive your critical feedback if it was outnumbered by your praise?

 2. Choose words that encourage and build him up, especially in front of other people.

 When you sing his praises in front of friends, you show him how much you admire and respect him.
 Depending on the dynamics of your relationship, you may have to do some digging if a compliment doesn’t immediately present itself, but find something.
 Pick one accomplishment, attribute, or gesture and lift him up.
 “I’m really proud of him for…” “Did you guys hear about…” Be his biggest cheerleader, in front of friends and behind closed doors.

 3. Remember that his job is his, not yours.